ab4d/Ab4d.SharpEngine.Samples.Web/README.md

       **TIP:** Set the size of the canvas by setting width and height in the style and not by setting width and height properties.
 Setting width and height properties would set the size of the back-buffers and is not recommended for web.

-    - Override the OnInitializedAsync method and in the method's body call the static `CanvasInterop.InitializeInterop` method.
+    - Override the OnInitializedAsync and OnAfterRender methods.
+      In the OnInitializedAsync method call the static `CanvasInterop.InitializeInterop` method.

-    - If the `CanvasInterop.IsInteropInitialized` value is true, then you can create an instance of CanvasInterop (pass the canvas id to the constructor) and then create the WebGLDevice, Scene and SceneView objects.
+      In the OnAfterRender method create an instance of the `CanvasInterop` and then create the `WebGLDevice`, `Scene` and `SceneView` objects.
       For example:
       ```
       @code
       {
+          private CanvasInterop? _canvasInterop;

           protected override async Task OnInitializedAsync()
           {
               // Initialize the browser interop (load sharp-engine.js file and from javascript get access to exported methods in the CanvasInterop class)
+              // Because Blazor uses Single Page Applications style, this needs to be executed only once
               await CanvasInterop.InitializeInterop();
+          }

+          /// <inheritdoc />
+          protected override void OnAfterRender(bool firstRender)
+          {
               if (!CanvasInterop.IsInteropInitialized)
-                  return; // Cannot load sharp-engine.js or initialize the interop (see Browser's Console for more info)

-              // After global browser interop was initialized,
+                  return;

+              // In OnAfterRender method all the DOM elements (including our canvas) have been initialized, so we can connect to them.
-              // create the CanvasInterop that will connect the Blazor app with the canvas in the browser's DOM
+              // So we can create an instance of CanvasInterop class that will connect the SharpEngine with the canvas in the DOM.
-              // canvasId is the id of the canvas that shows WebGL graphics (see the html part of the code above)
+              // NOTE: canvasId is the id of the canvas that shows WebGL graphics (see the html part of the code above)
-              var canvasInterop = new CanvasInterop(canvasId: "webGLCanvas"); // if we do not need pointer events, we can also add: subscribePointerEvents: false
+              _canvasInterop = new CanvasInterop(canvasId: "webGLCanvas"); // if we do not need pointer events, we can also add: subscribePointerEvents: false

               // Try to connect to the canvas and get the WebGL context.
               // We can also skip this call.
 In this case InitWebGL will be called from the Scene or SceneView Initialized method.
               // But by calling this by ourselves, we can immediately check if the WebGL context is available (checking IsWebGLInitialized).
-              canvasInterop.InitWebGL();
+              _canvasInterop.InitWebGL();

-              if (!canvasInterop.IsWebGLInitialized)
+              if (!_canvasInterop.IsWebGLInitialized)
                   return; // Skip creating Scene and SceneView objects; error message was already written to console in the InitWebGL method

-              var gpuDevice = WebGLDevice.Create(canvasInterop); // We can also pass an EngineCreateOptions object to the Create method.
+              var gpuDevice = WebGLDevice.Create(_canvasInterop); // We can also pass an EngineCreateOptions object to the Create method

               if (!gpuDevice.IsInitialized)
                   return; // Blazor cannot use the WebGL context

               var scene = new Scene(gpuDevice, "MainScene");         // Create Scene object and also initialize it with the gpuDevice.
-              var sceneView = new SceneView(scene, "MainSceneView"); // SceneView will be automatically initialized and its initial size will be set.
+              var sceneView = new SceneView(scene, "MainSceneView");

               // You can also create the Scene and SceneView objects (and also add SceneNodes to the RootNode)
               // before initializing the WebGL device:
               //
               // var scene = new Scene("MainScene");
               // var sceneView = new SceneView(scene, "MainSceneView");

               // Later (even after adding some SceneNodes to the Scene), you can initialize the Scene and SceneView,
               // by one of the following options:

               // 1:
-              //sceneView.Initialize(canvasInterop); // This will also call WebGLDevice.Create and will also initialize the Scene.
+              //sceneView.Initialize(canvasInterop); // This will also call WebGLDevice.Create and will also initialize the Scene

               // 2:
               // var gpuDevice = WebGLDevice.Create(canvasInterop);
-              // scene.Initialize(gpuDevice); // This will also initialize the SceneView and set its initial size.
+              // scene.Initialize(gpuDevice); // This will also initialize the SceneView and set its initial size

               // 3:
               // var gpuDevice = WebGLDevice.Create(canvasInterop);
               // sceneView.Initialize(gpuDevice); // This will also initialize the Scene
           }
       }

       ```
+    - Add Dispose method (note that we added "@implements IDisposable" to the start of the file so Blazor will call the Dispose method).
+      Dispose method is called when the user navigates away from our razor page.
+      ```
+      public void Dispose()
+      {
+          if (_canvasInterop != null)
+          {
+              _canvasInterop.Dispose(); // This will also dispose SceneView, Scene and WebGLDevice
+              _canvasInterop = null;
+          }
+      }
+      ```
     - After that, you can start using the Scene and SceneView objects, for example:
       ```
+      // Add a green 3D box to the scene
+      var boxNode = new BoxModelNode(centerPosition: new Vector3(0, 0, 0), size: new Vector3(100, 40, 80), material: StandardMaterials.Green);
+      scene.RootNode.Add(boxNode);

       sceneView.BackgroundColor = Colors.SkyBlue;

       sceneView.Camera = new TargetPositionCamera()
       {
           Heading = 30,
-              Attitude= -20,
+          Attitude = -20,
           Distance = 300
       };

-      var boxNode = new BoxModelNode(centerPosition: new Vector3(0, 0, 0), size: new Vector3(100, 40, 80), material: StandardMaterials.Green);
-      scene.RootNode.Add(boxNode);

       var pointerCameraController = new PointerCameraController(sceneView)
       {